maheshrajanna/Openshift/README.md

       and Unix Time Sharing (UTS) namespace
     * Alternative to a VM with multiple processes

 2. SERVICES
     * An abstraction to define a logical set of Pods bound by a policy by to access them
     * Services are exposed through internal and external endpoints/cluster
     * Services can also point to non-Kubernetes endpoints through a Virtual-IP-Bridge
     * Supports TCP and UDP
     * Interfaces with kube-proxy to manipulate iptables
+    * Service will understand the PODS with Labels

 3. REPLICATION CONTROLLER
     * Ensures that a Pod or homogeneous set of Pods are always up and available.
 Always maintains desired number of Pods,